Check Upcoming Dates

 If you're interested in 3D and computer-aided design, you obviously have great spatial awareness and a keen desire to get down to work.
 This course is a great place to start.
 You'll familiarize yourself with the parametric design philosophy (don't worry, it's cooler than it sounds) of SolidWorks, including sketching, part modeling, assembly and detailing, as well as geometric and dimensional constraints.
 You'll work hands-on with the latest equipment to develop professional skills and techniques using SolidWorks features and concepts.
 At the end of the course, you'll be ready to tackle new design challenges, like gaining proficiency in SolidWorks Level II, one of the world's most popular CAD/MCAD programs.

 Your takeawaysThis course is a great way to help you:

-Our approachIn this course, you will learn directly from industry professionals who will share the latest industry insights and challenge you with real-world problems.
-More excitingly, you’ll learn through hands-on projects using the very latest software.
-Did we mention that your projects will be transferred into ready-to-go portfolio pieces?
+Our approachIn this course, you'll gain real-world knowledge, experience and insights through lectures from an experienced pro who'll show you the ropes.
+More excitingly, you'll learn through hands-on projects using the very latest software.
 This course is designed for the students to meet regularly during live synchronous learning in an online virtual classroom (Zoom).

-Who benefits the most?• Anyone who wants to learn the fundamentals of desktop publishing.
+Who benefits the most?• Anyone who wants to understand the fundamentals of parametric modeling.